Mountain Dew and other sodas contain a toxic chemical known as brominated vegetable oil (BVO).

 “The findings from these studies supported the safety of BVO in beverages at a level of 15 ppm in fruit-flavored beverages,” Karas said.
 “Its use as a flame retardant does not preclude its use as a food ingredient so long as the food use is safe.”

 More than 30 years later, brominated vegetable oil’s approval status is still listed as interim.
 Changing the status would be costly and “is not a public health priority for the agency at this time,” Karas said.

-(Soft drinks which use BVO now typically contain about half the concentration allowed by law.)
+(Soft drinks that contain BVO now typically contain about half the concentration allowed by law.)

-Recently, some scientists have called for a reexamination of BVO's safety as a food additive using newer technologies that were not available when the issue was last assessed by the FDA:
+Some scientists in recent years have called for a re-examination of BVO’s safety as a food additive using newer technologies that were not available when the issue was last assessed by the FDA: